observeinc/terraform-provider-observe/docs/resources/dataset.md

 the stage pipeline.
 It must refer to a label contained in `inputs`, or a previous stage `alias`.
 The stage input can be omitted if `inputs` contains a single element.
+- `output_stage` (Boolean) A boolean flag used to specify the output stage.
+Should be used only for a stage preceding the last stage.
+The last stage is an output stage by default.
 - `pipeline` (String) An OPAL snippet defining a transformation on the selected input.
 ## Import
 Import is supported using the following syntax: